Ottermad/ottermad.github.io/_posts/2023-09-20-QC-Course-Multi-Qubit-Gates.md

 \end{bmatrix}
 $$

-And we use the following symbol:
+We use the following symbol:

 {:style="text-align:center;"}
 ![CNOT Gate](/assets/multiqubits/cnot.png){: width="250" }

-We can take this idea of a controlled gate and apply to other gates that we've seen e.g. we could make a controlled Y gate that only applies a Y gate is the control qubit is 1.
+We can take this idea of a controlled gate and apply it to other gates that we've seen e.g. we could make a controlled Y gate that only applies a Y gate if the control qubit is 1.

 ## Single Qubit Gates on Multi Qubit Systems
-Finally, let's talk about how we can use the single qubit gates we learnt about last time in our multi qubit system.
+Finally, let's talk about how we can use the single-qubit gates we learned about last time in our multi-qubit system.

 Let's take our Hadamard gate from last time which did the following: